-As determined by the Insurance Corporation, at December 31, 2023, the Insurance Fund was 2.03% of adjusted insured obligations, which constitutes \$123 million above the secure base amount (after deduction of prospective operating expenses).
-Consequently, the excess amount was transferred at the end of 2023 to Allocated Insurance Reserves Accounts.
-After the transfer, the unallocated amounts in the Insurance Fund for which no specific use has been identified or designated were 2.00%, 1.97% and 1.98% at December 31, 2023, 2022 and 2021 of aggregate insured obligations.
-The Insurance Corporation's board of directors will consider using its discretionary authority to make payments from the Allocated Insurance Reserves Accounts in 2024.
+As determined by the Insurance Corporation, at December 31, 2024 and 2023, the Insurance Fund was 2.02% and 2.03% of adjusted insured obligations, which constitutes \$77 and \$123 million above the secure base amount (after deduction of prospective operating expenses).
+Consequently, the excess amount was transferred at the end of the respective year to Allocated Insurance Reserves Accounts.
+After the transfers, the unallocated amounts in the Insurance Fund for which no specific use has been identified or designated were 2.00% at both December 31, 2024 and 2023 and 1.97% at December 31, 2022 of aggregate insured obligations.
+In April 2024, the Insurance Corporation distributed the \$123 million of excess funds to System institutions.
+The Insurance Corporation's board of directors will consider using its discretionary authority to make payments from the Allocated Insurance Reserves Accounts in 2025.